Netherhall School, Maryport: Curriculum

 The sixth form offer a wide range of subjects with the combinations of Maths and Sciences; English and English Literature; Physical Education; the Humanities – Geography, History, Religious Studies; Art, Media and Performing Arts; ICT; French, Travel and Tourism and Health and Social Care.
 GCSE resits are also offered in English, Maths and Science.

 The Sixth Form is housed in its own Centre with ICT and social facilities whilst still retaining links with the school and college through teaching, library and sports facilities.

-Pastoral system

-Each year group is split into a number of tutor groups.
-These tutor groups are traditionally named after the notable people of Maryport.
-These are Adair, Christian (Fletcher Christian), Fleming (Sir George Fleming, 2nd Baronet), Ismay (Thomas Henry Ismay), Lister and Senhouse (Humphrey Senhouse).

 Extracurricular activities

 The school offers a range of extracurricular activities, such as: